 Males are much more territorial and will fight one another to establish dominance.
 The males will take a high position is its area and look down at the ground, searching for food, females with which to mate with and intruding males.

 The average Anole Lizard will live about 18 months.
-However, they can live up to 5 years in the wild.
+However, they can live up to 5 years.
 If they have a nice piece of land which is plentiful in food and water and do not have a lot of predators trying to eat them, they can do very well.

 Predators which hunt and eat the Anole are just about anything bigger than they are.
 House cats, birds, larger reptiles, you name it, everything will give chase.
 That’s why this lizard can moves so quickly.
 It has the ability to travel 6 mph in short spurts.
 This may not seem fast but it is for a tiny reptile.
 And the ability to get to 6mph in just a second is a great way to evade predators.
 Have you ever tried to catch a healthy Anole?
 Its not very easy at all.

 When the Anole Lizard is threatened it can detach its tail.
 It can do so with or without contact.
 If a predator tries to grab it by its tail then the tail is coming off.
 But the lizard has been known to detach its tails and leave it behind before a predator even gets too close.
+The tail may sit there and move n its own and act as a decoy.
 Think about it like those chaff flares you see fighter planes shooting out in demos.